eduardo-vitral/scalefree/README.md

                 al.*](https://ui.adsabs.harvard.edu/abs/1992nrfa.book.....P/abstract)
 - `examp/`: directory with example input files for the program `scalefree.f` and `fitvp.f`.
+- `images/`: directory with images of the *HSTPROMO* logo and the geometry considered in `scalefree`.
 - `scalefree.py`: The `Python` program that translates the `Fortran` outputs.
 - `install.py`: The `Python` program that installs the code.

 - `README.md`: This file.
 Contains instructions and a description of the software.
+- `ROTATION.md`: Contains instructions for models with rotation.
+- `VPSHAPES.md`: Contains instructions for the computation of the velocity profiles.
+- `VPOS.md`: Contains the formalism for plane-of-sky velocity moements.

 ### Installation